NPS Interactive Map + PRO Trip Planner: Find the Best Fall Camping of 2020

 In the Gorge, stay at Beacon Rock State Park on the Washington side of the Columbia River, where there are several campgrounds and hiking trails with panoramic views of the gorge and even some trad climbing on Beacon Rock.
 In central Oregon, check out North Waldo Campground near Bend.
 Waldo Lake is one of the largest lakes in Oregon and offers a peaceful ambiance with remote shorelines.
 There are 20 miles of hiking among the fiery leaves.
 Pick one of 58 sites available at the campground.

 The Mid-Atlantic sees some impressive fall foliage, too.
-The birch, dogwood, maple, elm and sycamore trees have some of the most striking warm-toned hues come fall.
-Highlights of the region include Grayson Highlands State Park in Southwest Virginia, Shenandoah National Park and Allegheny National Forest in Pennsylvania.
-Each boast deciduous forests with stunning fall landscapes.
+The birch, dogwood, maple, elm, and sycamore trees have some of the most striking warm-toned hues come fall.
+Highlights of the region include Grayson Highlands State Park in Southwest Virginia, Shenandoah National Park, and Allegheny National Forest in Pennsylvania.
+Each boasts deciduous forests with stunning fall landscapes.

 Grayson Highlands offers 4,500 acres of forested hills, mountain meadows, and bubbling trout streams surrounded by some of the areas highest peaks.
 There are a total of 89 sites at this state park, and pets are permitted!
 Check out Cook Forest State Park, located within Allegheny National Forest.
 This area is known for being an old-growth forest.
 The park’s Forest Cathedral of white pines and hemlocks is a National Natural Landmark and is stunning in the fall.

 “The Grayson Highlands in SW Virginia!
 Standing on top of some bald hills, you get phenomenal views of fall foliage.” –The Dyrt user Kevin Johnson